 Not daring to say things, hiding what bothers you, always being kind, and in short not causing upset, prevents you from having a healthy relationship.
 By not wanting to offend, your relationship will lose authenticity and even trust.
 Good communication is therefore often a matter of playing fair.
 Be careful, it’s not about being aggressive, brutal, offensive or wanting to assert your authority by shouting either.
 The purpose of communication is indeed to resolve conflicts and not to create them.
 You just have to be yourself and have an authentic, face-to-face discussion.
-You don’t send an email to your colleague to say that their late delivery of a project is out of order and you don’t break up with your partner by text message: “I don’t love you any more, see you.”
+You don’t email your colleague to say that their late delivery of a project is out of order, and you don’t break up with your partner by text message: “I don’t love you anymore, see you.”

 >>> You may be interested in this article: Why do I always feel guilty?

 Having the courage to be who we are

 If we often find ourselves bogged down in communication problems – broken communication, colleagues or friends who speak to each other on edge, mistrust, the feeling that people are talking about us behind our backs – it’s because we didn’t have the courage to say things transparently.
 Not daring to say what we think and handling someone with kid gloves is taking the risk that a relationship will become locked in a vicious spiral.